 If samples do not give satisfactory results after three or more separate analyses, the analyst averages all the data and reports the mean value.
-Such analytical results are indicated with a comment, and the customer will be advised by e-mail or other means.
+This analytical result is indicated with a comment, and the customer is advised by e-mail or other means.
 If the sample was submitted through the NWQL, it is the responsibility of the customer to determine whether the data need to be qualified.
 If so, the NWQL will mark the result in USGS databases appropriately.

-Responsible Parties for All QA/QC Functions for Procedures Covered in RSIL SOPs
+Responsible Parties for All QC/QA Functions for Procedures Covered in RSIL SOPs